 Whilst a few students graduate after three years with the BA Hons degree, most successfully complete the fourth year which leads to the BA and MEng degrees.
 Progression to the fourth year (and all years) is dependent on examination achievements in previous years.

 The standard conditional offer for candidates in Engineering is A*A*A at A Level, in scientific or mathematical subjects.
 Mathematics and Physics are essential.
-It is highly desirable, but not essential, for the subjects offered to include Further Mathematics.
-See http://www.eng.cam.ac.uk/admissions/guide/table1.html for further information on college qualification preferences.
+Further Mathematics is highly desirable, but not essential.
+The department website gives more information on this.

 Chemistry is also required for admission to read Chemical Engineering via the Engineering route.